2025 German federal election: Debt brake agreement

-In several states (North Rhine-Westphalia, Baden-Württemberg, Bremen, and Hesse), the FDP state parliamentary groups have announced that they will appeal to the state constitutional courts against their state governments' approval of the law.
+In several states (North Rhine-Westphalia, Baden-Württemberg, Bremen, and Hesse), the FDP state parliamentary groups announced that they would appeal to the state constitutional courts against their state governments' approval of the law.
 The applications were all rejected as they were inadmissible.
-On the one hand, the state government is responsible for representing and voting for a state in the Bundesrat.
-This means that it alone can vote on its voting behaviour.
-Secondly, an individual parliamentary group is not authorised to assert the rights of a state parliament; only the state parliament itself can do this.
+The reasonings were that the state government would responsible for representing and voting for a state in the Bundesrat, which meant that it alone could decide how to vote; and that individual parliamentary groups were not authorised to assert the rights of a state parliament; only the state parliament itself could do so.

 On 21 March, the Federal Constitutional Court dismissed another urgent application by the AfD to prevent the Bundesrat from meeting.
 The session was opened by Bundesrat President Rehlinger with a memorial speech in honour of the late Bundesrat President and Minister President Bernhard Vogel.
 The meeting then moved directly to the planned legislative amendments: In his speech, Baden-Württemberg's Minister President Winfried Kretschmann praised the extension of the 500 billion infrastructure package to include climate protection.
 He said: "More climate protection is a core task of this century."
 Nevertheless, he lamented a "feeling of disruption" due to the rapid legislative process.